- UT Chem has one of the highest annual base stipends in the Southeast: PhD stipend starts at $24,880/year

 - Assistantship includes fully paid health insurance and a full tuition waiver

-- The Department of Chemistry granted university’s first PhD degree in 1947
+- The Department of Chemistry granted the university’s first PhD degree in 1947

 - State-of-the-art facilities